kcharb7/Election_Analysis/README.md

     - The winning candidate was Diana DeGette, with a winning vote count of 272,892 votes and a winning percentage of 73.8% of votes.

 ## Election Audit Summary
 Due to the simplicity of this script and analysis, this script can be used for any election, such as the federal election.
 If using this script to audit a federal election, only the slight modification of changing counties to states would be needed.
 Furthermore, votes from an election are often received by mail-in ballots, punch cards, or direct recording electronic.
-This script can be easily modified to create a list of the types of election methods as was done for the list of candidate names, and modified to create a dictionary of the votes per method.
+If a database had information on how votes were collected, this script could be easily modified to create a list of the types of election methods as was done for the list of candidate names, and modified to create a dictionary of the votes per method.
 Then, the script can be used to determine which methods had the highest votes and thus which method was used most often.